NREL/edv_synthetic_smart_meter_data/README.md

 - The generated XML files will be saved in a location specified in the configuration ```constant.rb``` file.

-- This step can be skipped if importing BuildingSync XML files from SEED.
+- This step can be skipped if importing BuildingSync XML files from SEED and if the XML files are already including sufficient metadata information of buildings.

-- TODO,
-  - standardize data intake process
-    - standard building metadata format
-    - standard building timeseries data format

-- Note,
-  - make sure not to commit data including private information to this repo.
+- Note: make sure not to commit data that includes private information to this repo.